Hornbill-Docs/esp-config/esp-config/customize/employee-portal/employee-portal-widgets.md

 * [My Team](/esp-config/customize/employee-portal/employee-portal-widgets#my-team)
 -->
 ## My Services widget
 Add this widget to present users with a list of services that they are subscribed to.
-Each sevice can be clicked on to show the details of the service.
+Each service can be clicked on to show the details of the service.

 ![My Services Widget](/_books/esp-config/images/services-widget.png)